 We are a diversified healthcare company that seeks to establish industry-leading positions in large and rapidly growing medical markets.
-Our diagnostics business includes BioReference Laboratories, Inc. ("BioReference"), one of the nation's largest full service laboratories with an almost 250-person sales and marketing team to drive growth and leverage new products.
-Our pharmaceutical business features Rayaldee, a U.S. Food and Drug Administration ("FDA") approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency and a pipeline of products in various stages of development.
-Our leading product in development is Somatrogon (hGH-CTP), a once-weekly human growth hormone for which we have partnered with Pfizer, Inc. ("Pfizer") and successfully completed a phase 3 study in August 2019.
-Regulatory applications for Somatrogon have been submitted to several countries around the world for review.
-In February 2022, the European Commission granted marketing authorization in the European Union for Somatrogon under the brand name NGENLA® to treat children and adolescents from as young as 3 years of age with growth disturbance due to insufficient secretion of growth hormone.
-In January 2022, the Ministry of Health, Labour and Welfare in Japan approved NGENLA® (Somatrogon) for the long-term treatment of pediatric patients who have growth hormone deficiency, and Australia's Therapeutic Goods Administration approved NGENLA® for the long-term treatment of pediatric patients who have growth hormone deficient, and Australia's Therapeutic Goods Administration approved NGENLA® for the long-term treatment of pediatric patients who have growth hormone deficiency, and Australia's Therapeutic Goods Administration approved NGENLA® for the long-term treatment of pediatric patients who have growth hormone deficiency, and Australia's Therapeutic Goods Administration approved NGENLA® for the long-term treatment of pediatric patients who have growth hor
+Our diagnostics business includes BioReference '', one of the nation's largest full service laboratories with a 180-person sales and marketing team to drive growth and leverage new products, and we offer our 4Kscore prostate cancer test through BioReference.
+Our pharmaceutical business features Rayaldee, a U.S. Food and Drug Administration ("FDA") approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency, and Somatrogon (hGH-CTP), a once-weekly human growth hormone injection for which we completed a successful phase 3 study in August 2019 and is partnered with Pfizer Inc. ("Pfizer").
+Regulatory applications for Somatrogon (hGH-CTP) have been submitted to the applicable regulatory bodies for review in several countries around the world.
+In February 2022, the European Commission granted marketing authorization in the European Union for Somatrogon (hGH-CTP) under the brand name NGENLA® to treat children and adolescents from as young as 3 years of age with growth disturbance due to insufficient secretion of growth hormone and has been granted pricing approval in Germany.
+NGENLA® has also been approved in Japan, Canada, and Australia.
+We also submitted the initial Biologics License Application ("BLA") with the FDA for approval of Somatrogon (hGH-CTP) in the United States and Pfizer received a complete response letter in January 2022, Pfizer and OPKO have evaluated the FDA's comments and will work with the agency to determine an appropriate path forward for the advancement of Somatrogon (hGH-CTP).
+In May 2022, we acquired ModeX Therapeutics, Inc. ("ModeX"), a biotechnology company focused on developing innovative multi-specific immune therapies for cancer and infectious diseases candidates.
+ModeX has a robust early-stage pipeline with assets in key areas of immuno-oncology and infectious d

 Through BioReference, we provide laboratory testing services, primarily to customers in the larger metropolitan areas in New York, New Jersey, Florida, Texas, Maryland, California, Pennsylvania, Delaware, Washington, DC, Illinois and Massachusetts, as well as to customers in a number of other states.
 We offer a comprehensive test menu of clinical diagnostics for blood, urine and tissue analysis.
-This includes hematology, clinical chemistry, immunoassay, infectious diseases, serology, hormones, and toxicology assays, as well as Pap smear, anatomic pathology (biopsies) and other types of tissue analysis.
+This includes hematology, clinical chemistry, immunoassay, infectious disease, serology, hormones, and toxicology assays, as well as Pap smear, anatomic pathology (biopsies) and other types of tissue analysis, as well as testing for COVID-19.
 We market our laboratory testing services directly to physicians, geneticists, hospitals, clinics, correctional and other health facilities.

-We operate established pharmaceutical platforms in Ireland, Chile, Spain, and Mexico, which are generating revenue and from which we expect to generate positive cash flow and facilitate future market entry for our products currently in development.
-In addition, we have a development and commercial supply pharmaceutical company and a global supply chain operation and holding company in Ireland.
-We own a specialty active pharmaceutical ingredients ("APIs") manufacturer in Israel, which we expect will facilitate the development of our pipeline of molecules and compounds for our proprietary molecular diagnostic and therapeutic products.
+We operate established pharmaceutical platforms in Spain, Ireland, Chile, and Mexico, which are generating revenue and from which we expect to generate positive cash flow and facilitate future market entry for our products currently in development.
+We have a development and commercial supply pharmaceutical company as well as a global supply chain operation.
+We also own a specialty active pharmaceutical ingredients ("APIs") manufacturer in Israel, which we expect will facilitate the development of our pipeline of molecules and compounds for our proprietary molecular diagnostic and therapeutic products.